 In the late 1940s, MAFF began a programme of killing foxes in the London area.
 Despite this, foxes continued to thrive, and the practice was abandoned in the 1970s.
-Cars are responsible for about half of all fox deaths.
+Today the most effective lethal control method in the urban environment is the car, which is responsible for about half of all fox deaths.